LeonardOgendo/PaxfulClone/README.md

 ## PaxfulClone Social Engineering App

 ### 📌 Overview
 This is a web application with two interfaces similar to Paxful actual web application.
-The app is designed for purposes of social engineering (educational purposes) to to gather user credentials whon fall victim to this social engineering attack.
+The app is designed for purposes of social engineering (educational purposes) to gather user credentials whom fall victim to this social engineering attack.

 <br>